How to Decorate Open Floor Plan With Stunning Rugs

 Honestly, the best types of rugs are large rugs that visually separate large rooms into usable sections.
 But you can also use lovely round rugs and even layer with smaller rugs.

-Keep in mind, that when you are choosing multiple rugs in an extra large room, they will have to flow together.
+Rugs That Go Together: Want to know how to combine area rugs in an open floor plan?
+Keep in mind, that when you are choosing multiple rugs in an extra-large room, they will have to flow together.

-We picked our favorite pairs of rugs for you.
+We picked our favorite pairs of coordinating area rugs for you.

 My best tip - choose colors and patterns that easily flow from one area of the room to the next.